Montessori education: Middle and high school

 Montessori education for this level is less developed than programs for younger children.
 Montessori did not establish a teacher training program or a detailed plan of education for adolescents during her lifetime.
 However, a number of schools have extended their programs for younger children to the middle school and high school levels.
 In addition, several Montessori organizations have developed teacher training or orientation courses and a loose consensus on the plan of study is emerging.
-Montessori wrote that "The essential reform of our plan from this point of view may be defined as follows: during the difficult time of adolescence it is helpful to leave the accustomed environment of the family in town and to go to quiet surroundings in the country, close to nature".
+Montessori wrote that "The essential reform of our plan from this point of view may be defined as follows: during the difficult time of adolescence it is helpful to leave the accustomed environment of the family in town and to go to quiet surroundings in the country, close to nature."

 Digital technology

 With the development of mobile touchscreen devices, some Montessori activities have been made into mobile apps.

+During the 2020 school closures due to the COVID-19 pandemic, many Montessori schools faced a lack of digital and interactive resources as they shifted to hybrid and online learning.
+This resulted in attempts to bring core materials and lessons to the digital realm with the idea of connecting students at home with familiar materials, and to increase overall access and awareness.
+Pocket Montessori, which launched in 2020, started with a digital shelf and a few Montessori designed math materials and has since expanded to include a broader range of mathematical materials as well as additional geometry, and language based materials.

-Mobile applications have been criticized due to the lack of physical interaction with objects.
+Mobile applications have also been criticized due to the lack of physical interaction with objects, which does not align with the core Montessori principles.

-Although not supported by all, most Montessori schools use digital technology with the purpose of preparing students for their future.
-Technology is not used the same as it would be used in a regular classroom, instead it is used "in meaningful ways".
-Students are not to simply replace "real-world activities with high-tech ones" such as the applications mentioned earlier.
+Although not supported by all, most Montessori schools include new technologies with the purpose of preparing students for their future use.
+Ideally, digital technology is not used in the same way it would be used in most other contemporary classrooms.
+Instead it is used "in meaningful ways," not simply to replace "real-world activities with high-tech ones."

 Devices are not commonly used when students are being taught.
-When students have a question about something, they try to solve it themselves instead of turning to a device to try and figure out an answer.
+When students have a question about something, they try to solve it themselves instead of turning to a device to try to figure out an answer.
 When a device is used by a student, the teacher expects them to use it in a meaningful way.
 There has to be a specific purpose behind using technology.
 Before using a device, the student should ask themselves if using this device is the best way or if it is the only way to do a certain task.
 If the answer is yes to both of those questions, then that would be considered using technology in a meaningful way.